Skip to main content

 'My first Key' => 'My first value'

-'My second Key' => 'Some value'
+'My second Key' => 'My second value'

 Another important feature of the key-value store is how the keys are inserted into the key-value store.
 Each key string is inserted in a ascending sorted order.
 When retrieving a single key-value pair the sort order is not relevant.
 However, as we will cover in another part of this tutorial, when streaming multiple key-value pairs, the sorted stream order can be used to solve many important problems.